3bde1r7man/HR_Web_DotNet/README.md

 ## Project Overview

-This project aims to create a Human Resources website using the Django framework.
+This project aims to create a Human Resources website using DotNet framework.
 The website allows users to manage employee data, submit and review vacation requests, and perform various HR-related tasks.

 ## Functionalities